***Last updated 21st September 2023***

 For workers, the cost of a Skilled Worker visa has always depended on the visa’s duration, and whether the applicant is overseas or already in the UK when they apply.

-Applications fees for skilled workers under a Health and Care visa:
+Application fees for skilled workers under a Health and Care visa:

-• For over 3 years (whether applying from outside or within the UK) – £479 rising to £551
+• For over 3 years (whether applying from outside or within the UK) – £479 increased to £551.

-Applications fees for skilled workers in a shortage occupation:
+Application fees for skilled workers in a shortage occupation:

-• For over 3 years (whether applying from outside or within the UK) – £943 rising to £1,084
+• For over 3 years (whether applying from outside or within the UK) – £943 increased to £1,084.

-To impose such financial deterrents on overseas workers seems senseless, especially as the government claims to be trying to attract global talent to the UK workforce.
+To impose such financial deterrents on overseas workers seems senseless, especially as the Government claims to be trying to attract global talent to the UK workforce.

 Indefinite Leave to Remain / Settlement

-The current application fee of £2,404 will be rising by 20%, to £2,885.
+The current application fee of £2,404 has risen by 20%, to £2,885.

 Citizenship / Naturalisation